Sergei Fomchenkov: War in Donbas

 Fomchenkov was head of the Interbrigades, formed by Russian national-bolsheviks during pro-Russian unrest in Ukraine.

 He served in the Zarya Battalion and became chief of artillery staff of the 2nd Brigade of the Luhansk People's Republic.

 Fomchenkov then became commander of the 4th Reconnaissance and Assault Battalion of the Special Forces of the Armed forces of DNR, better known as "Prilepin's Battalion".
 After the battalion was disbanded in September 2018, Fomchenkov continued to serve in the 9th Marine Regiment of the Armed forces of DNR.

 2022 Russian invasion of Ukraine

-After the beginning of the Russian Invasion of Ukraine Fomchenkov created his own detachment (battallion) from volunteers, the BARS-13.
+After the beginning of the Russian Invasion of Ukraine Fomchenkov created his own detachment (battalion) from volunteers, the BARS-13.
 He decided to call it the "Russian Legion" (Русский легион) as opposed to the different "Georgian" and "Foreign Legions" existing in the Armed Forces of Ukraine.
 The battalion under his command was almost encircled in Lyman but managed to withdraw to Kreminna during the night between 30 September and 1 October 2022.
-Currently it is engaged in the Second Battle of Kreminna.

 On 18 November 2022, Fomchenkov was awarded the Order of Courage.